Yes! You can use AI to fill out Form FW-002, Request to Waive Additional Court Fees (Superior Court)

 8

-This validation verifies that if the 'Other (specify)' checkbox is selected in Section 5, the corresponding text field is not empty.
-The court needs to know the exact nature of the 'other' fee being requested for waiver.
-An empty specification field makes the request ambiguous and will prevent the court from ruling on it.
+If the 'Other' checkbox (5e) is selected, this validation ensures the corresponding text field is not empty.
+The court needs to know the specific fee being requested for waiver.
+An empty specification field makes the 'Other' selection meaningless and will cause the form to be returned for clarification.

 9